spryker/spryker-docs/docs/fes/dev/front-end-enablement-service.md

 The Experience Builder lets content managers manage the structure and layout of frontends without developer’s help.
 It is in development, and we will release it soon.

 ## What projects can use FeS?
-Any project running on PaaS and with up-to-date APIs can use FeS for their frontends.
+Any project running on PaaS and with up-to-date APIs can use FeS for its frontends.

 ## Who are the users of FeS?
 FeS is designed to be used by both developers and content managers.